s4madmin/dp-prod/README.md

 Once the build completes you will need to load the PSQL and MongoDB data.
 There is a script included in the repo called "load_data.sh".
 This script downloads the appropriate dump files from an AWS S3 bucket location, the url for which will be contained in environment variables or .env file.
-If you are not authorised to download a test version of this data, you will need to provide your owm.
-See the documentation above for how to initialise the data.
+If you are not authorised to download a test version of this data, you will need to provide your own.
+See the [documentation](http://dataportal-documentation.s3-website-ap-southeast-2.amazonaws.com/) above for how to initialise the data.

 #### Testing